AutomationPanda/playwright-python-tutorial/tutorial/1-getting-started.md

 ```

 > If you want to run the tests from this repository instead of creating a fresh project,
-> install the dependencies from the `requirements.txt` file using this command:
+> install the dependencies using this command:
 >
 > `$ pip3 install -r requirements.txt`